Table of contents

 Closing my account

-Out-of-state businesses may have a tax obligation for five years after they stop doing business in Washington.
-During this five-year period:
+Out-of-state businesses may have a tax obligation for the remainder of the year and one additional year after they stop doing business in Washington.
+During this period

 - Business and occupation tax applies to income from sales in Washington and services attributable to Washington for one year following the year nexus is created.

-- Sales tax must be collected on all taxable retail sales that take place in Washington for the remainder of the calendar year in which nexus ceased and the following four years
+- Sales tax must be collected on all taxable retail sales that take place in Washington for the remainder of the calendar year in which nexus ceased and the following year

 If you have questions on your tax obligation, you may request a tax ruling.